 I really don’t know how you all can be so nice with a job where you stab people with needles all day long.
 But, if anyone has to suck Kristine’s blood twice a week, we’re glad it’s you guys.

 And a HUGE THANK YOU to so soo sooooo many others for your prayers, support, good vibes, and kind words.
 As hard as this walk is, I’m thankful for all our family – old and new – that we’ve become closer with because of it.
 You are what makes this process the best it can be.
 I wish I could write something personal to all of you, but I really am falling asleep now.
 I’ve written myself late into the night…and into THANKSGIVING!
 My FAVORITE holiday!
 Have a good one.
 So much to be thankful for today, and every day.

-SUBSCRIBE FOR MORE HAPPINESS!
+SUBSCRIBE for 10% off & MORE HAPPINESS!